 Barking & Dagenham is breaking new ground in developing placebased giving in a borough with relatively few financial assets.
 Levels of poverty, socio-economic deprivation, and structural inequality are high.
-The pressure on public finances, due to the combination of a decade of arguably affected those who most need services.
+The pressure on public finances, due to the combination of a decade of austerity and growing demand, has places and projects across Barking arguably affected those who most need services.